vanHeemstraPublications/dev-to/articles/king_of_the_self-signed_certificates_series/king-of-the-self-signed-certificates-episode-03.md

 ---
-title: “The King of the Self-signed Certificates - Ep.
-03”
+title: "The King of the Self-signed Certificates - Ep.
+03"
-description: “The king commissions his own portrait.
-In X.509 terms, this means defining the subject name and the issuer name – and in a self-signed certificate, they are the same person.”
+description: "The king commissions his own portrait.
+In X.509 terms, this means defining the subject name and the issuer name – and in a self-signed certificate, they are the same person."
 tags: [python, security, cryptography, x509]
 cover_image: <https://raw.githubusercontent.com/vanHeemstraPublications/covers/main/king-self-signed-episode-03.png>
-canonical_url:
+canonical_url: ""
-series: The King of the Self-signed Certificates
+series: "The King of the Self-signed Certificates"
 part: 3
 published: false
-organization: “the-software-s-journey”
+organization: "the-software-s-journey"
 ---

 # The King’s Portrait